-One and one-half times $(1\frac{1}{2})$ the employee's regular hourly rate of pay for the first four (4) hours in excess of eight (8) hours per day or forty (40) hours per week, and double time (2x) thereafter.
+(1) One and one-half times (11⁄2) the employee's regular hourly rate for the first four (4) hours in excess of eight (8) hours per day or forty (40) hours per week, and double time (2x) thereafter.
 All overtime shall be authorized by the Manager or designate in advance.

-A full time employee who is paid their scheduled hours shall be paid at the rate of time and one-half $(1\frac{1}{2})$ the employee's regular hourly rate for all hours worked on a scheduled day off.
+(2) A full time employee who has worked their scheduled hours shall be paid at the rate of one and one-half times $(1\frac{1}{2} x)$ the employee's regular hourly rate for all hours on a scheduled day off.